 Companies with a turnover in excess of £250,000 tend to be most suited to confidential invoice discounting.
-Smaller companies may not have robust credit control systems in place and may benefit more from invoice factoring.

 By receiving payment almost as soon as your invoice is raised, everything from payroll to paying suppliers becomes simple.
 The revolving funding line is designed to grow with your business and is naturally in tune with your busy periods.

 When compared to other business funding options such as overdrafts, business loans and peer to peer lending, this type of finance is often the most flexible option.
 Our lenders offer a 100% confidential service, meaning your customers will not know that you are using the facility.

 AAA Fabrications is looking to improve their cash flow after taking on a large contract with a new customer.
 As such, the Managing Director, Fred, has taken out a confidential invoice discounting facility with the lender.

 Under the terms of their agreement, the lender will release 80% of each invoice immediately.
 This is known as the ‘advance percentage’ or ‘prepayment percentage’.

 The facility is live, and AAA Fabrications has issued their first invoice for £20,000, meaning £16,000 is advanced by the lender immediately.
 In order to secure the advance, Fred must upload the invoice to the lender’s online portal, which he does.